schrodingercats-sudo/upi-scam-checker/RENDER_DEPLOYMENT.md

 ### 1. Prepare the Backend Files

-Run the setup script to copy all necessary files:
+The setup script has already copied all necessary files:

 ```bash
 python render_backend/deploy_to_render.py
 ```

-This will create a `render_backend` directory with all required files.

 ### 2. Deploy on Render